IFFM-PAS-MISD/wave_pro_shm/docs/source/manual.rst

 .. tip::
    Frame numbering in `ParaView <https://www.paraview.org/>`_ starts from 0.

-Now, you can customize the view, apply custom data range, edit color map, select particular frame, etc.
+Now, you can customize the view, apply a custom data range, edit a colour map, select a particular frame, etc.
-The frame number 50 with applied custom data range is shown in the screenshot below:
+The frame number 50 with the applied custom data range is shown in the screenshot below:

 .. image:: screenshots/paraview_screenshot_4_corel.png
   :width: 600